Casein kinase 2: Role in viral infection

 In SARS-CoV-2 (COVID-19) infected Caco-2 cells, the phosphorylase activity of CK2 is increased resulting in phosphorylation of several cytoskeletal proteins.
 These infected cells also display CK2-containing filopodia protrusions associated with budding viral particles.
 Hence the protrusions may assist the virus in infecting adjacent cells.
 In these same cells, the CK2 inhibitor silmitasertib displayed potent antiviral activity.
 Senhwa Biosciences and the US National Institutes of Health have announced that they will evaluate the efficacy of silmitasertib in treating COVID-19 infections.

+Role in neurodevelopment

+Mutations in either CK2α (gene: CSNK2A1) or CK2β (gene: CSNK2B) lead to neurodevelopmental disorders: Okur-Chung neurodevelopmental syndrome and Poirier-Bienvenu neurodevelopmental syndrome, respectively.
+Both subunits are critical to maintain synapses and likely play a role in neuronal differentiation.
+This role is further supported by the finding that CK2α null mice exhibit issues with neural tube formation.